telerik/xaml-docs/controls/radrichtextbox/features/document-elements-hyperlink.md

 This property allows you to control what action should trigger the opening of a hyperlink.
 The possible options are:

 - **CtrlClick**: Triggers the hyperlink when users hold the Ctrl key and click on the hyperlink.
-- **CtrlClick**: Triggers the hyperlink when users click on the hyperlink.
+- **Click**: Triggers the hyperlink when users click on the hyperlink.

 #### [C#] Example 6: Change the default hyperlink navigation mode